JJoSieW/MSc-Dissertation/README.md

 an emotion-conditioned text-to-music system, aiming to discover the emotional connection between text and music.
 A text emotion analysis module developed with traditional natural language processing techniques and two emotion-conditioned music generation methods are presented.
-Both music generation models - baseline model EMOPIA and Artificial Musical Intelligence (AMI) are transformer-based models with an emotion token introduced for emotional information processing.
+Both music generation models - EMOPIA (baseline) and Artificial Musical Intelligence (AMI) are transformer-based models with an emotion token introduced for emotional information processing.
 Additionally, AMI applies an instrument token and two structural tokens to generate multi-instruments music with a consistent